varun-spectre/EmailParsing/README.md

 # EmailParsing

 # Objective
-Extracting "From Address" ,"subject" and "Body" fields from the .eml file
+Extracting "From Address" ,"Subject" and "Body" fields from the .eml file
 # Usecase
 In many banking sectors or any telecom sectors, user will send a mail to customer care services stating his problems or queries.
 I wanted to create a virtualbot which processes user queries in email.